 Bring your talent and skills to the following RMS organization:

-The Raytheon Missile Systems Electronics Technology Department provides engineering design, integration and cradle-to grave support to Missiles, Smart Munitions, Projectiles, Kinetic Kill Vehicles, and Directed Energy Weapons with combat system competencies including process and control, integration and test, power systems, multiple system electronics, receivers and exciters, antennas and microwave sub-assemblies.
+Raytheon Missile Systems Engineering provides engineering design, integration and cradle-to grave support to Missiles, Smart munitions, Projectiles, Kinetic kill vehicles, and Directed energy weapons with combat system competencies including process and control, integration and test, power systems, multiple system electronics, receivers and exciters, antennas and microwave sub-assemblies.

-Experience the Components Management and Components Selection environment supporting the electronics design process.
-Tasks will include selecting, specifying, and ensuring proper design component applications used in one or more Raytheon Missile Systems program application(s).
-Determine that component applications adhere to the Program Statement of Work (SOW) and other defined customer components application requirements.
-Research and determine Program component environmental and characteristic application requirements.
+Experience the Parts Management / Parts Selection environment supporting the electronics design process.
+Tasks will include selecting, specifying, ensuring proper design part applications used in one or more Raytheon Missile Systems program application(s).
+Determine part applications adhere to Program Statement of Work (SOW) and other defined customer parts application requirements.
+Research and determine Program part environmental /characteristic application requirements.
 Interface with multiple internal stakeholders and external suppliers to develop component risk and verification delineation.
 Create component verification data packages with supporting data.
-Provide applications engineering support to multiple Program Integrated Product Teams (IPTs.)
-Facilitate Components Selection and Libraries application through the coordination and generation of the Program Bill of Material (BOM) in a collaboration toolset.
-Presentation of Components Standardization, Design Library, Obsolescence Management and Termination Finish Risk results in support of Program Design Reviews.
-Components Engineering management tasks support the full program lifecycle; Proposal, System Design & Development, Low Rate Initial Production, Production and Support phases.
+Provide applications engineering support to multiple Program Integrated Product Teams (IPT's.)
+Facilitate Parts Selection and Libraries application through the coordination and generation of the Program Bill of Material (BOM) in a collaboration toolset.
+Presentation of parts standardization, Design Library, Obsolescence Management and Termination Finish Risk results in support of Program Preliminary and Critical Design Reviews (PDR’s / CDR’s).
+Parts Engineering parts management tasks support the full program lifecycle; proposal, System Design & Development, Low Rate Initial Production, production and support phases.

 U.S. Citizenship status is required as this position needs an active U.S. Security Clearance as of day one of employment.